Taming-the-BEAST/Prior-selection/README.md

 > You can discuss with your neighbour or with the teaching assistants if you like.
 After you have made your decision, continue with the tutorial.
 >

 Since we do not have any extra information on how the data evolved, the decision is not clear cut.
 The best would be to have some independent information on what model fits the influenza data the best.
-Alternatively, one could perform model comparison, or apply reversible jump MCMC (see e.g. bModelTest, or substBMA)  to choose the best model.
+Alternatively, one could perform model comparison, or apply reversible jump MCMC (see for example the  bModelTest and substBMA packages) to choose the best model.
 Let's assume, we have done some independent data analyses and found the HKY model to fit the influenza data the best.
 In general, this model captures the major biases that can arise in the analysis of the nucleotide data.

-Now we have to decide whether we want to assume all of the sites to have been subject to the same substitution rate or if we want to allow for the possibility that some sites were evolving faster than others.
+Now we have to decide whether we want to assume all of the sites to have been subject to the same substitution rate or if we want to allow for the possibility that some sites are evolving faster than others.
 For this, we choose the number of gamma rate categories.
-Remember from the lecture on substitution models, that we basically scale the substitution rate by a factor, which is defined by our Gamma distribution.
-If we choose to split the Gamma distribution into 4 categories, we will have 4 scalings that will be applied to the substitution rate.
+This model scales the substitution rate by a factor, which is defined by a Gamma distribution.
+If we choose to split the Gamma distribution into 4 categories, we will have 4 possible scalings that will be applied to the substitution rate.
 The probability of a substitution at each site will be calculated under each scaled substitution rate (and corresponding transition probability matrix) and averaged over the 4 outcomes.

 > **QUESTION: Do you think a model that assumes one rate for all the sites is preferable over a model which allows different substitution rates across sites (i.e. allows for several gamma rate categories)?
 Why or why not?**